Cow & Gate: Expansion

-Post the First World War, the WSCDC had gone public on the London Stock Exchange under the chairmanship of Bramwell Gates, son of Walter Gates.
+After the First World War, the WSCDC had gone public on the London Stock Exchange under the chairmanship of Bramwell Gates, son of Walter Gates.
 Gates started purchasing creameries and bottling plants across the United Kingdom, starting with Wallens Dairy Company of Kilburn in 1924.
 In the next 15 years the dairy business footprint expanded across Cornwall, Lancashire, Yorkshire and much of Wales.
 To service these extensive creameries and bottling plants, which each had their own local distribution chain, the company decided to set up its own logistics company to manage the operation.
 Over the next 70 years, Wincanton Transport become one of the UK's largest transport concerns.

-In 1933 the company purchased a controlling interest in General Milk Products of Canada.
-Hence when the Second World War broke out in 1939, and the government banned all food exports, Cow & Gate could keep its accessible export markets throughout the war fulfilled from Canadian sourced production.
+In 1933, the company purchased a controlling interest in General Milk Products of Canada.
+Thus when the Second World War broke out in 1939, and the government banned all food exports, Cow & Gate could keep its accessible export markets fulfilled from Canada-sourced production throughout the war.